directors

 Coach Trevor Stark started his basketball career at Robert F. Kennedy High School where he was a 2-year Captain.
 He was the school’s All-Time Leading Scorer and finished 2nd All-Time in assists.
 He then attended Hilbert College in Buffalo, NY, where he was 1st Team All-Conference in his Junior and Senior years.
 He capped his Hawk career as a 1,000 point scorer and the 8th highest All-Time scorer in the school’s history.
 He also helped lead the team to its first regular season conference championship.
 He finished 1st All-Time in free throw percentage and 2nd All-Time in assists.
 After college Trevor played 3 seasons professionally in Israel for Hapoel Tzfat and Hapoel Maboaim.

 Coach Nikko Callender starred at Baldwin HS where he was a 2-time All-County player.
 From there he played at Concordia College as a 3-year starter.
 He became one of a select group of student-athletes in school history reaching the 75 plateau in every major stat category — blocks, steals, points, rebounds and assists.
 After College Nikko began coaching at Mineola HS winning JV Conference Coach of the Year.
 He then joined the Baldwin HS coaching staff where he twice won JV Conference Coach of the Year and produced a record of 48-9.
-The past 2 years he was the Assistant Coach of D2 NYIT and Queens College.
-Currently, he is the Head Coach for LuHi’s Regional team.
+For 2 years he was the Assistant Coach of D2 NYIT and Queens College.
+Currently, he is the Head Coach for LuHi’s Regional team and the Athletic Director and Basketball Head for Camp IHC in Pennsylvania.

 Kelly Dempsey: Girls Director